jhaabhijeet864/Observo/README.md

 ## ⚡️ Quick Setup Guide

-Get Observo up and running in a few simple steps!
+Get VISTA up and running in a few simple steps!

 ### 1. Create Environment